deco-cx/hector/explain/hector.md

 ## 3. Running Screen

 **Purpose:**
 Allows users to interact with their configured app by providing inputs and generating outputs.

 **Functionality:**

--   **Dynamic Input Form:** Generates input fields based on the app’s configured inputs (e.g., text boxes, file uploaders).
+-   **Dynamic Input Form:** Generates input fields based on the app's configured inputs (e.g., text boxes, file uploaders).

 -   **Generate Button:** Triggers the execution of all configured actions using the provided inputs.